wlof/wlof.github.io/_posts/2023-06-11-01-installing-entware-on-a-qnap-nas.md

 4. Log out and back in (or simply run `source ~/.profile`). `opkg` is now available, though you'll still need to use `sudo` (just like you would when using `apt` on a Debian-based Linux distribution).

     Run `sudo opkg update` to upate the list of packages, then `sudo opkg list` to see which packages are available.
 You can now install any of them with `sudo opkg install`.
-For example if you want to be able to use [zsh], simply install it with `sudo opkg install zsh`.
+For example if you want to be able to use [Zsh][zsh], simply install it with `sudo opkg install zsh`.

 That's it!
 If you have other user accounts, you'll need to repeat step 3 for each of them so they can also use the binaries installed via `opkg`.